 " and "Halloween II" into one three-hour epic, the latter picking up immediately where the former left off, and the transition between pictures would be nearly seamless.

 With Michael Myers having disappeared after psychiatrist Sam Loomis (Donald Pleasence) shoots him six times off the Doyles' balcony, Dr. Loomis flees the scene to try and stay on the escaped psychopath's trail.
 As Michael stealthily makes his way through the neighboring houses, stealing a knife from the elderly, sandwich-making Elrods, and claiming a new victim in the home-alone Alice (Anne Bruner), a wounded and distraught Laurie Strode (Jamie Lee Curtis) is transported by ambulance to Haddonfield Memorial Hospital.
-It isn't long before Myers has reached the hospital himself, determined to find Laurie even as he paints the staff red.
+It isn't long before Myers has reached the medical center himself, determined to find Laurie even as he paints the staff red.